Report card: Grading the Seahawks’ Week 9 overtime win vs. the Tampa Bay Buccaneers

 Quarterback

-It was another game where Wilson could hardly have been better.
+It was another game in which Wilson could hardly have been better.
 It was the third time in his career he has thrown for five touchdowns, tying a team record set eight other times, and he again did not commit a turnover.
-He now has a simply absurd 22-1 TD-to-interception ratio, which is where any MVP talk should begin.
+He now has a simply absurd 22-1 touchdown-to-interception ratio, which is where any MVP talk should begin.

 Grade: A+